DarkTechnomancer/darktechnomancer.github.io/README.md

 Goals:
 1) Write a batcher that can run continuously without desyncing until the player levels up.

 That 's it.
 Trust me, it's easier said that done, even with everything you've done so far.
+Performance becomes much more important for continuous batchers, and it's crucial that your program can do everything it needs quickly and efficiently, while remaining robust against any unexpected delays.

 If you're having a hard time, you can find my code examples here: [**Part 4**](https://github.com/DarkTechnomancer/darktechnomancer.github.io/tree/main/Part%204:%20Periodic)